RohitRajvaidya5/My-Learnings-and-Notes/Notes/HTML/File.md

 ```
 <br>

-To make SEO friendly website , Paragraph should be meaningful and short but not too short.
-You can start with topic's main point and explain it in further lines.
-Also should add sub-topics if the explanation taking too long.
+The paragraphs on a website should be concise without being too brief in order to make it SEO friendly.
+The basic idea of the topic can be introduced first, followed by further explanation.
+Additionally, if the explanation is too lengthy, you should add subtopics.

 ### 3. Image Tag